 Uneven Brake Pad Wear

-They contain a single piston that moves the inboard pad into contact with the brake rotor.
+They contain a single piston that moves the inboard pad into contact with one side of the brake rotor.
 After the inboard pad contacts the rotor, the caliper slides or pulls the outboard pad into contact with the other side of the rotor.
 These two pads squeeze the rotor.
 The friction between the two pads causes the vehicle to stop.